Peeragogy/peeragogy-handbook/README.md

 grep -o "<a href=\"\./[^\"]*" index.html | sed -r "s/<a href=\"\.\/(.*).html/\1/" | xargs -I {} pandoc -o {}.tex {}.md
 ```

-Or alternatively, if you only want to convert recently changed files, find a particular recent commit number, and copy it place of "MD5HASH" here:
+Or alternatively, if you only want to convert recently changed files, find a particular recent commit number, and copy it place of "MD5HASH" here, and run:

 ```
 git diff --name-only MD5HASH HEAD